sergueyarellano/tddpractice/docs/part3.md

 }
 ```

-At first it is tough, but see what you have accomplished
+At first it is tough, but see what we have accomplished

 - good coverage of your code
 - feeling of having done a good job
 - proof that you care about what you code

 > Remember to implement cases for handling errors, but be careful, don't  make new abstractions that you don't need yet.
-Follow the process, it will tell you when to refactor.
-First, write the test case if needed.
+Follow the process, it will tell you when to refactor, that's what you get with experience.
+First, write the test case. watch it fail, implement, watch it pass, refactor.

+Lastly, require `complyWith` from your generic steps file.

+# Summary

+PM, client and developer are in the same page when they talk and agreed on scenarios for specific features.

+We implemented the steps for that specific scenario in cucumber, using TDD in the process to design validators and other helper functions.

+We did not write a single line of production code to set up our integration tests, which proves the BDD principle of `black box` testing or not caring about implementation details.

+In part four we will dive into production code using TDD and finally satisfying our BDD tests